Question: What items can hold up my Award?

 - They may not have received any wages from a sponsored project or program.
 If they should have been paid from a sponsored project or program, then you should immediately review and correct their pay allocation through labor cost transfers and employee pay distribution forms.

 - The employee’s time & effort report may have gone to another department.
 Employee time & effort reports are sent to the home department listed in the HR System.
 Review the employee’s home department on their appointment form.
-If it needs to be corrected, then the employee’s new college/unit should process a Personnel Data Update form (located at http://umaine.edu/hr/forms/) to update the employee’s new home department
+If it needs to be corrected, then the employee’s new college/unit should process a Personnel Data Update form located at http://umaine.edu/hr/forms/ (you must log into the MyCampus Portal) to update the employee’s new home department.

 Question: Are fellowships included in time & Effort Reports?